(An Emergency Campaign to Ban Nuclear Weapons)

 Mayors for Peace selects an appropriate number of Lead Cities that take the lead in their regional chapters in order to encourage proactive and independent activities appropriate to each region.

-Mayors for Peace is distributing seeds from A-bomb survivor trees in Hiroshima in response to member cities requests.
+Mayors for Peace distributes seeds from atomic bomb survivor trees (hibaku trees) in Hiroshima in response to member cities' requests.
 Please join us in this program by nurturing the trees distributed to your city as symbols of peace, and use them to raise peace consciousness among citizens.

 (Bottom Left)©The City of Gernika-Lumo, Spain (Center)©The City of Des Moines, US